-Elliot Owen is a writer, reporter, and photographer.
+Elliot Owen is a writer, photographer, and former reporter.

-The breadth of her journalism explores how social tensions create environments for marginalized experiences.
+The breadth of her journalism has explored how social tensions create environments for marginalized experiences.
 She is a former contributor to the Bay Area Reporter, the country’s widest-read and longest-running weekly LGBTQ newspaper.

-In addition to taking general assignments at the B.A.R., Owen’s self-generated work targeted news and human interest stories that highlighted the San Francisco Bay Area’s QTPOC (queer, trans*, people of color) community.
+In addition to taking general assignments at the B.A.R., Owen’s journalism targeted news and human interest stories that highlighted the San Francisco Bay Area’s QTPOC (queer, trans*, people of color) community.
 Her beats included public policy, health, education, intersectional identity, technology, and community-led art and advocacy initiatives.

-Owen’s writing has been published by Sierra Magazine, Ui Culture, Outdoor California, Bay Area Reporter, SF Weekly, East Bay Express, New America Media, Illume Magazine, El Tecolote, and California Progress Report.
+Owen’s writing has been published by Sierra Magazine, Outdoor California, Ui Culture, Bay Area Reporter, SF Weekly, East Bay Express, New America Media, Illume Magazine, El Tecolote, and the California Progress Report.

 Raised in rural northern California, she moved to the San Francisco Bay Area in 2004 and earned a B.A. in international relations from San Francisco State University in 2009.